A-Eric-J/Random-Color-Generator/README.md

-# Solid Software
+# Random Color Generator

-Solid Software is a simple and interactive mobile application that allows users to generate random background colors by clicking anywhere on the screen.
+Random Color Generator is a simple and interactive mobile application that allows users to generate random background colors by clicking anywhere on the screen.
 The app provides two sections for generating pure colors and gradient colors, enhancing the user experience.
 Additionally, users can view and copy the generated color codes from the Colors page.

 ## Features